 This process is done step by step under the care of fertility doctors.
 IVF is helpful for couples who have problems like blocked fallopian tubes, low sperm count, age-related infertility, PCOS, or unexplained infertility issues.

-What is IUI (Intrauterine Insemination)?
+What is IUI ?

 IUI full form is Intrauterine Insemination and it is a simple fertility treatment that helps increase the chances of pregnancy.
 In this process, the doctor places healthy, prepared sperm directly into the woman’s uterus when she is most fertile.
 This helps the sperm to get closer to the egg.